aperture-data/aperturedb-cpp/include/metrics/README.md

 * Metric values with templatized value types may provide performance, memory, and/or payload improvements.
 For example, integer-valued counters.
 ### Remove redundancy
 * Histograms and Summaries currently encode redundant data in the distribution.
 As an added benefit, this may remove the need to represent infinite floating point values in JSON.
-### Histogram Nuances
+### Floating-point observation counts
-* We could add the ability to control the count incrementation amount for histogram observation, which would allowing for 2-dimensional floating-point data.
-For example, "time spent per bucket".
+* This would provide for more nuanced 2-dimensional data in histograms & summaries, for example, "seconds spent per bucket".
+(It's unclear whether this is supported by prometheus)